jlaiii/HWID-Checker/README.md

 This simple tool shows your hardware ID (HWID) as well as any past HWIDs that have been recorded.

 ## How to use
-To use Simple-HWID-Checker, first download the hwidlogger.exe file and run it on your machine.
+To use Simple-HWID-Checker, first download the hwid.ps1 file and run it on your machine.
 The program will automatically display your current HWID and any past HWIDs that have been recorded.

 ## Features
 Shows current HWID